jeremybahadirli/slayer-tracker/README.md

 ---
 Latest Updates:
 * 01/04/22 – Record Panels now collapsable
-* 01/03/22 – Add "Remove All" button to side panel
+* 01/03/22 – Add "Remove All" button to Side Panel
 * 01/02/22 – Improve Side Panel formatting/layout
 ---
 Compare XP and GP rates for each Slayer task given your actual performance.
 Determine which tasks to do, skip, and block.